hazzillrodriguez/flask-multi-language/README.md

 ![Flask Multi-language](demo/demo.gif)

-Implement internationalization (i18n) and localization (l10n) support in your Flask application by adding your own translations, language support and allow users to pick between languages using the language option switcher.
+Implement internationalization (i18n) and localization (l10n) support in your Flask application by adding your own translations, language support, and allow users to swap between languages using the language option switcher.

 ## Built With